JulienPerradin/nexus/README.md

 ## Installation

-To install `nexus-cat`, first clone this repository as you please, for example with SSH:
+To install `nexus`, first clone this repository as you please, for example with SSH:

 ```bash
 git clone git@github.com:JulienPerradin/nexus.git